 Q. 3 Things diabetes has taught you in life?

-3 things having type 1 diabetes has taught me would be the love the life you have no matter what condition you have or situation you’re in, as not one person is the same but lots of people can have the same attitude towards enjoying life
+3 things having type 1 diabetes has taught me would be to love the life you have, no matter what condition you have or situation you’re in, as no one person is the same but lots of people can have the same attitude towards enjoying life

-Second thing would be is to track your foods and for me, to maintain a diet/lifestyle that can be routine which helps maintain good sugar levels and to not be too restrictive in what you can eat and to just focus more on timing of certain foods which you know will affect your sugars the most
+Second thing would be to track your foods and for me, to maintain a diet/lifestyle that can be a routine which helps maintain good sugar levels and to not be too restrictive in what you can eat and to just focus more on timing of certain foods, which you know will affect your sugars the most

 Last thing would be that it has actually taught me to be more open to people that I let into my life as it is crucial that people close to me understand my condition and what to do if I’m ever in a situation where I’m hyperglycaemic or hypoglycaemic

 Top 3 tips for managing diabetes would be to track your food, i.e. Myfitnesspal

 Have a routine in food and in life